Observe World AIDS Day

 On December 1 each year, we commemorate World AIDS Day.
 We stand in solidarity with the 78 million people who have become infected with HIV.
 We also remember the 35 million who have died from AIDS-related illnesses since the first cases of HIV were reported.
 The red ribbon recognizes World AIDS Day.

 The Commitment to End Aids – World AIDS Day

 The world has committed to end the AIDS epidemic by 2030 as part of the Sustainable Development Goals.
 We are seeing that countries are getting on the Fast-Track.
 More than 18 million people are on life-saving HIV treatment.
 Country after country is on track to virtually eliminate HIV transmission from mother to child.

 We are winning against the AIDS epidemic, but we are not seeing progress everywhere.
 The number of new HIV infections is not declining among adults.
 Young women are particularly at risk of becoming infected with HIV.

 We know that for girls in sub-Saharan Africa, the transition to adulthood is a particularly dangerous time.
-Young women are facing a triple threat: a high risk of HIV infection, low rates of HIV testing and poor adherence to HIV treatment. …AIDS is not over, but it can be if we tailor the response to individual needs at particular times in life.
+Young women are facing a triple threat.
+The first is a high risk of HIV infection.
+The second, low rates of HIV testing.
+And, third, poor adherence to HIV treatment.
+AIDS is not over, but it can be if we tailor the response to individual needs at particular times in life.

-> #worldaidsday #worldaidsday2016 #aids #hiv #safesex #gettested #knowyourstatus #hivtesting #hivprevention #hivpositive #aidslifecycle #aidsawareness #condom #blood #virus
+#worldaidsday #worldaidsday2016 #aids #hiv #safesex #gettested #knowyourstatus #hivtesting #hivprevention #hivpositive #aidslifecycle #aidsawareness #condom #blood #virus